schnillerman/oracle-apex-docker/README.md

 >  container-registry.oracle.com/database/ords:latest \
 >  config set standalone.static.path /opt/oracle/apex/images
 >  ```
-> Reason: The ords image does not contain the APEX files.
+> Reason: The ords image does not contain the APEX image files.

 #### Run APEX with Docker Compose
 > [!IMPORTANT]
-> If you want to run APEX with docker compose, you have to stop and remove all existing containers you created previously.
+> If you want to run APEX with docker compose, you have to stop and remove all existing containers and the network you created previously:
+> ```docker stop rad-oracle-apex-express && docker stop rad-oracle-apex-ords && (docker remove rad-oracle-apex-express & docker remove rad-oracle-apex-ords) && docker system prune -f```
 ```
 services:
   express: # XE database